 The study should, so it was at Spiegel Online, actually appear on Tuesday.
 But did not do it.
 When asked by the press office, I learned that it should be late.
 Reason: Because Brenke not only contradicts the generally prevailing opinion of the shortage of skilled workers, but also in particular his boss, the DIW President Klaus Zimmermann, the study had to be redone quickly again - or supplemented, as it was said at the press office of the DIW.

-What was new was obviously the statement that Brenke's theses only refer to the coming 3-5 years.
-Apart from that, the forecasts usually go wrong anyway, you don't take a long-term future oracle anyway - right?
-“A lot went wrong”, the press lady from DIW also knew to report, at which after the SPONArticle by Tuesday the phones were no longer idle.
+What was new was the statement that Brenke's theses only refer to the next 3-5 years.
+Apart from that, the forecasts usually go wrong anyway, you don't take a long future oracle anyway - right?
+“A lot went wrong”, the press lady from the DIW also knew to report, after the SPON-Article by Tuesday the phones were no longer idle.
 Mr. Zimmermann would probably have preferred to withdraw the study, which was no longer possible.
 Instead, you could only put them into perspective.

 Do not trust statistics that you did not fake yourself!

 And what's in it now?
 Well, Karl Brenke has eagerly combined all sorts of figures and his theses have been well founded.
 The possible occupational heat is justified with several statistical values.
 At the same time, Benke's investigations of the Institute for German Economics are debatable as questionable.
 And one thing, Brenke also makes clear at the same time: There are so far no scientific procedures that represent the entire labor market and thus could make a definitive statement about the entire economic sector.